 This includes everything from where to buy your vehicle, to the fixtures and fittings you want as well as what kind of specialist motorhome insurance to take out.

 The best way to manage all of this information is to know it!
 Several sites offer a set of criteria to help you to make a choice and this data sheet from the Caravan and Camping Club is as good a guide as any.
+Maybe even reading our article on best new motorhomes for 2021 and 2022 may provide some insight into what the best brands may be.

 Best brands and makes of motorhome